-School Improvement Plan for 2016-17
+School Improvement Plan for 2017-18

-Tarpon Springs Middle School has 889 students' grades six to eight, four administrators, one part-time instructional reading coach, 48 classroom teachers, and 41 staff members.
-To accomplish the mission, Tarpon Springs Middle School will focus on three correlates of high performing schools and have identified goals within each focus area.
+Tarpon Springs Middle School has 869 students' grades six to eight, four administrators, one part-time instructional reading coach, 54 classroom teachers, and 41 staff members.
 The mission of Tarpon Springs Middle is to provide challenging learning experiences in a safe learning environment so all students are inspired to enhance our school community through character development and creativity.
 Tarpon Middle School has met the requirements of the AdvancED Accreditation Commission and is accredited by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement.